What are the current trends in recruitment?

 There are lots of trends getting noticed in the graduate employment space at the moment.

-One such trend is the rising concern for employee satisfaction.
-Recently, companies have instilled an extremely important (and arguably quite overdue) focus on the workplace experience of employees.
+One is the rising concern for employee satisfaction.
+Recently, companies have instilled an extremely important (and arguably quite overdue) focus on employee experience in the workplace.

 With the rise of flexible and hybrid working, businesses are understanding the significance of these factors in securing and retaining the best talent.
 In such a talent-led market, it is hard to keep hold of your best employees.